DeskproApps/youtrack/SETUP.md

 YouTrack App Setup Instructions
 ===
+Follow these steps to install and configure the YouTrack app using either a permanent auth Token or OAuth credentials.

+## Using A Permanent Auth Token

 To install the YouTrack app you must first create an API token.
 Head over to your YouTrack cloud account, the URL will look something like `https://<my_company>.youtrack.cloud/` or your own instance.